Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     carefully for this purpose, *before downloading and installing GStreamer*.][docs-gstreamer]

-2. Psychtoolbox 3.0.20 and later will require a paid license key to function, except for a time-limited free trial period.
-Sales of these license keys will start early in the year 2025.
-The version will require consent to enabling of the software network license manager, but be freely usable until shortly after start of sales.
+2. Psychtoolbox 3.0.20 and later will require a paid license key to function, except for a time-limited 14 days free trial period.
+The version will require consent to enabling of the software network license manager, and then is freely usable until 14 days after first use on a machine, or until 14th of April 2025 in case of machines first used before start of April 2025, whatever end date comes later.

 Download of Psychtoolbox as a zip file {#alternate-download}
 ------------------------------------------------------------